 3 Reasons to Make Self-Care a Priority

 The only one we can rely on to fill our needs is God.
-And I believe it's our role to listen to the Holy Spirit within us to guide us.
-This means learning to listen to your body; to pay attention to your physical capabilities and your emotional limits.
-Since He is our creator, and knows us better than we know ourselves, it's important to connect with God and understand how we can best care for ourselves.
+We need to listen to the Holy Spirit within us.
+This means learning to listen to your body, to pay attention to your physical capabilities, and your emotional limits.
+Since He is our creator and knows us better than we know ourselves, it's important to connect with God and understand how we can best care for ourselves.

 As moms, we spend a lot of time taking care of our children; we pride ourselves in taking good care of our children.
 Why?
-Because we made them or raised them.
+Because they are ours.
 Whether a child was created in our own womb or not, the moment that child becomes ours, it becomes our top priority to ensure his or her care.